 Brachioplasty, also known as an arm lift, is a surgical procedure to improve the appearance of the arms by reducing the circumference of the upper arms and removes excess lax skin.

-The Arm Lift Surgery targets what is often referred to as ‘bingo wings’ and is usually performed in conjunction with liposuction to improve the overall contours of the arms.
-This surgery is suitable for men and women and is often performed on patients who have experienced sudden weight fluctuations.
+The arm lift surgery targets what is often referred to as ‘bingo wings’ and is usually performed in conjunction with liposuction to improve the overall contours of the arms.
+This surgery is suitable for men and women and is often performed on patients at our London clinic who have experienced sudden weight fluctuations.

 FAQs for Arm Lift Surgery (Brachioplasty)